Christ Church, Lucknow: College

 Today, the Christ Church also functions as a college.
 It is affiliated to the Council for the Indian School Certificate Examinations.
 Christ Church College, which was originally a tiny Anglo Indian School, was founded in 1878 by Mr. H. McConoghey with only two students at Cantonment Road, Lucknow.
 The School was registered under the name of Christ Church McConoghey School Society, Lucknow under the societies Registration Act XXI of 1860 and governed by the Diocese of Lucknow C.I.P.B.C having its head office at 25 M.G.
 Road, Allahabad.

 The foundation stone of Christ Church College at the present site was laid on 31 January 1939 by Lady Haig.
 For many years this school was only up to class VIII and in 1967 it had become an intermediate college and Rev Theodore Tiwari was appointed the first Principal of the Intermediate College.

 In 1960 onwards two new buildings were added the Junior Wing and the Senior wing which was opened by the Lord Bishop of Lucknow.
 Physics, Chemistry and Biology Laboratories were set up in 1966 under the administration of Rev Theodore Tiwari in the Senior Wing.
 Under the administration of Mr. J.M.
 Ledlie the Principal's Residence was constructed within the College Premises.
 The Din Dayal Auditorium and the Administrative Block were constructed during the Principalship of Mr. J.M.
 Ledlie and were declared open by the then Governor of U.P.
 Dr. M. Chenna Reddy on 24 February 1975 and dedicated to the Rt.
 Rev. Samuel P Prakash Bishop of Lucknow.
 The College was also affiliated to the Council for the Indian School Certificate Examinations, New Delhi in 1975.

 In 1996 the foundation stone of a new block was laid by Rt.
 Rev. Samuel P Prakash Bishop of Lucknow C.I.P.B.C and Prayed upon by late Rev. A.C.V.
 Russell.
 The building consisting of four floors with eight rooms on each floor was dedicated to late Rev. A.R.
 Yusuf by the Chairman of the Managing Committee Rt.
 Rev. Samuel P Prakash Bishop of Lucknow C.I.P.B.C.

-A Mini Stadium with a lush green field was inaugurated by the Chairman of the Managing Committee Rt.
-Rev. Samuel P Prakash Bishop of Lucknow C.I.P.B.C The College is now a full-fledged Anglo Indian European Co-educational College Catering to the needs of 2500 students.
+A Mini Stadium with a field was inaugurated by the Chairman of the Managing Committee Rt.
+Rev. Samuel P Prakash Bishop of Lucknow C.I.P.B.C.
+The College is now a full-fledged Anglo Indian European co-educational college answering to the needs of 2500 students.